leonardomathon/hierarchical-data-visualization-tool/README.md

 This project uses the Django web framework.
 To install Django globally on your machine use ```pip install django```.
 Next up you need to get the other python packages we used.
 We recommend using a Python virtualenvironment to protect the global python packages already installed on your machine.
 To install python virtualenv use the command ```pip install virtualenv```.

 ### Run project ###
  Pull the file from the github repository or download the sources files from Canvas.
-Next open up a command prompt en browse into the virtualenivornment we have include into our project using ```cd DBL_env/Scripts```, then activate the virtualenvironment using ```activate``` on Windows, or ```source activate``` on Linux.
+Next open up a commandprompt or a terminal en browse into the virtualenivornment we have include into our project using ```cd DBL_env/Scripts```, then activate the virtualenvironment using ```activate``` on Windows, or ```source activate``` on Linux.
 The next step is to install all the requirements.
+Navigate using using your terminal to the root of the projects then run ```pip isntall -r requirements.txt```.
+This will install all the required packages for the project.
+Next run the command ```python manage.py migrate``` to setup the database.
+Then run ```python manage.py runserver``` to start the local server.
+You are now able to visit the website using ```localhost:8000```.

 ## App structure ##
 | Functionality | Url |
 | ------------- | ------------- |